trimble-oss/tierceron/installation/trclocal/README.md

 Continue with the trcvault step to initialize vault and set up some tokens for utilization.

+# Rebooting vault (requires unseal)
+You'll need to run the following command once for each unseal key you set up...

+VAULT_ADDR=https://<vaulthost:vaultport> /usr/local/vault/vault operator unseal

+Note, for local development installs where you may be using a self signed certificate, you can use the --tls-skip-verify

+# Confirm vault running
+You can enter https://<vaulthost:vaultport>/v1/sys/health in your browser to confirm vault is running.

 # Optional: later, after initializing trcvault, you can perform this step: Publish terraform seed data to vault.
 trcinit -env=dev -token=$TRC_ROOT_TOKEN -addr=https://<vaulthost:vaultport> -indexed=TrcVault
 trcinit -env=dev -certs -token=$TRC_ROOT_TOKEN -addr=https://<vaulthost:vaultport>